fastapi/fastapi/docs/en/docs/deployment/concepts.md

 We also saw that HTTPS is normally provided by a component **external** to your application server, a **TLS Termination Proxy**.

-And there has to be something in charge of **renewing the HTTPS certificates**, it could be the same component or it could be something different.
+And there has to be something in charge of **renewing the HTTPS certificates**, it could be the same component, or it could be something different.

 ### Example Tools for HTTPS

-Some of the tools you could use as a TLS Termination Proxy are:
+Some tools you could use as a TLS Termination Proxy are:

 * Traefik
     * Automatically handles certificates renewals ✨